Implementation standards

 Deliverables, exclusions, and acceptance criteria are defined before build.
 Changes follow a controlled path.

-Outcome: clearer procurement terms and fewer disputes.
+Outcome: clearer expectations and fewer disputes.

 Control objective